 You’ll need just a little wine yeast for this recipe.
 Usually less than an entire packet, but make sure to check the yeast instructions.

 If you know anything about baking bread, you might be tempted to use its yeast instead.

-This is an extremely bad idea because using any kind of yeast apart from wine yeast will make your entire batch of apple wine taste like bread.
+This is an extremely bad idea because using any kind of yeast apart from wine yeast will make your entire first batch* of apple wine taste like bread.

 In the end, you’ll risk unpleasant and unpredictable off-flavors sneaking into your apple wine.